grenaud/glactools/README.md

 or

-2) Do a "git clone https://github.com/grenaud/glactools.git"
+2) Do a "git clone --depth 1 https://github.com/grenaud/glactools.git"

 Installation
 ----------------------